htmlnation/Windows-Tools-2016/README.md

 # Windows-Tools-2016
-Contains All Of My HTA Tools That I made To Make Windows Better.
+Contains All Of My HTA And VbScript Tools That I Make To Make Windows Better.